- Academic Planning

 - Confidentiality and Access to Student Records

 You are required to have an academic advisor who will counsel you in planning your course of study.
-In most cases, this will be the Director of Lay Degree Programs.
+In most cases, this will be the Director of Graduate Theology Programs.
 Prior to beginning your coursework, you should work out a plan of study with your advisor.
 When you register each term, you will be responsible for consulting with your advisor to confirm the proper selection of courses.